 Are Meat Meals Safe for Dogs?

 Meat meals are safe for dogs to eat.
 They are a source of protein that provides vital nutrients to our canine companions.
-Using meat products not used in human foods due to personal preferences increases the sustainability of dog foods.
+Using meat products not used in human foods due to our preferences increases the sustainability of dog foods.

 Is Lamb Meal Healthy for Dogs?

-Lamb meal can be a healthy ingredient for dogs, provided that your dog does not have an allergy to lamb or have other special dietary needs.
-It is a useful way to increase the protein content of food and often will help keep the price of the end product down.
+Lamb meal can be a healthy ingredient for dogs, provided your dog does not have an allergy to lamb or have other special dietary needs.
+It is a useful way to increase the protein content of food and often will help to keep the price of the end product down.

 Summing Up